 Razik Saifullah (he/him) is a multimedia artist currently collaborating in A Peace of My Mind, a storytelling project that uses photography, video, and podcasts to bridge divides, elevate unheard voices, and chronicle stories of resistance, bravery, and peace.
 He has worked in production for the Minnesota History Center and the Saint Paul Neighborhood Network, and created the short films You Don't Feel Safe, The Link, and The Happening Place.

-Cláudia Tatinge Nascimento (she/ela) is an artist-scholar with an interest in experimental, ensemble, and political dance and theater.
-Her directorial work has been supported by the Consulate General of Brazil in New York, MN Humanities Center, MRAC, and MN State Arts Board.
+Cláudia Tatinge Nascimento (she/ela) is an artist-scholar with an interest in experimental dance, theater, and film.
+Her productions have been supported by the Consulate General of Brazil in New York, MN Humanities Center, MRAC, and MN State Arts Board, among others.
 She is an alumna of Trinity College Dublin’s Long Room Hub, Freie Universität-Berlin, Caldera Arts Center, and Bogliasco Foundation.